 Based in New York City, Ben Furey is one of the leading dialect and voice/text coaches working in the US today.
 He has worked on over 110 theatre productions, including 17 on Broadway.
 He has spent many days and hours on set and in ADR studios for TV and film productions.
 Ben has over twenty years experience as a coach, consultant, and teacher.

 Ben has worked on a number of TONY and other award winning productions, including Billy Elliot, The Curious Incident of the Dog in the Night-Time, Matilda, The Last Ship, and the immersive Sweeney Todd.
 He has coached six actors on their TONY award winning performances, including Greg Jbara, Gabriel Ebert and Alex Sharp.
-He worked with the four Matildas, who each won special TONY Awards for Excellence.
-He has worked with sixteen actors on their off-Broadway award winning roles.
+He worked with the four Matildas who won special TONY Awards for Excellence and over sixteen different actors on their off-Broadway award winning roles.

 He trained as a Voice/Text and Dialect teacher and coach on the world-renowned Voice Studies program at the Royal Central School of Speech and Drama in London.
 After graduating from Central, Ben was hired at the Gaiety School of Acting in Dublin, Ireland, where he taught and coached for three years.
 He then moved to the US where he began teaching and coaching, initially in Texas, and then at the world-ranked BFA Acting program in the School of Drama of the University of North Carolina School of the Arts in Winston-Salem.
 He spent nine years teaching Dialect and Voice/Text at UNCSA.
 After he began working on Billy Elliot on Broadway and his work profile grew, Ben moved to New York where he has been based ever since.